The Blank Slate Internet

 any system that had a formal nature similar to Hilbert mathematics.
 Much of the mechanisms of reality are well

-modeled by Hilbert mathematics, but a significant number of the mechanisms
+modeled by Hilbert mathematics, but a significant number of the

 involved in human knowledge are not.